-Co-operatives are a pretty interesting and exciting form of business and Lunik is extremely proud to introduce the Glendon community to this structure.
-If you want to learn more about co-operative give us a shout, education is what we’re all about!
+Co-operatives are a pretty interesting and exciting form of business and Lunik is extremely proud to introduce this structure to the Glendon community.
+Give us a shout if you want to learn more about co-operatives, education is what we’re all about!